The Darkrooms of Edith Tudor-Hart

 Peter Stephan Jungk/Translated by Nick Caistor & Amanda Hopkinson

-Peter Stephan Jungk is an Austrian author, journalist, and filmmaker.
-His notable works include The Crossing of the Hudson and The King of America.
+Peter Stephan Jungk is an Austrian-American novelist, non-fiction author, and documentary filmmaker.
+His notable works include Crossing the Hudson, The Perfect American and The Snowflake Constant.

 Nick Caistor is a British non-fiction writer and prolific literary translator.